-New unpublished info on how your SSI is calculated; SSI tries to link certain LinkedIn actions with effective sales strategy, provides LinkedIn with additional attention and promotes (aggressive) LinkedIn activity, (against policy) network expansion and (obviously) Sales Navigator subscription.
+SSI tries to link certain LinkedIn activity with effective sales strategy, promotes aggressive LinkedIn behavior, network expansion and Sales Navigator subscription (obviously).

 A survey gave birth to SSI:

 “LinkedIn created the Social Selling Index formula (SSI) from survey research and behavioral analytics.
 They conducted a survey of about 5000 sales reps to get a sample of “top performing” reps and used survey results to understand what top performing reps do on LinkedIn.com.”

 Sales Navigator, LinkedIn’s flagship premium subscription for sales pros used to be an additional feature on the main LinkedIn site but was re-launched as a standalone product in July 2014.
 Individual user pricing starts at $80 per/month.
 Sachin Rekhi, Group Product Manager recently said that Sales Navigator is part of “the transformation in how you buy and sell products,” particularly when it comes to B2B sales.
 The old system of cold calling is increasingly ineffective, he said: “Buyers are essentially saying, ‘I want you to find me if I’m the right person; I want you to be informed about me; I want you to go in through a warm introduction.’”
 LinkedIn made SSI available to everyone on LinkedIn on August 3 2015 (“Get your score free”) and at the bottom of your SSI scorecard “Get Sales Navigator, the fastest path to higher SSI and more sales.”